-This simple Pomegranate Vinaigrette takes virtually no time to whip up in the blender and is a nice alternative from a traditional balsamic vinaigrette with the bonus of a pretty pink colour.
+This simple Pomegranate Vinaigrette takes virtually no time to whip up in the blender and is a nice alternative to a traditional balsamic vinaigrette with the bonus of a pretty pink color.

-Pomegranate season here in Canada is typically from October to February so whipping up this pretty in pink Pomegranate Vinaigrette is the perfect dressing for Valentines Day and to take advantage of this colourful fruit while it is at it’s best and easily found at any grocery store.
+Pomegranate season here in Canada is typically from October to February so whipping up this pretty pink Pomegranate Vinaigrette is the perfect dressing for Valentine’s Day and to take advantage of this colorful fruit while it is at its best and easily found at any grocery store.

-We tend to eat salad every day either as a side dish or at the end of each meal.
-My husband is Itialian and coming from a very Anglo Saxon background eating salad at the end of a dinner seemed completely off the wall to me.
-But it turns out eating salad at the end of a meal is actually considered to be good for digestion by both Italian and French culture.
+We tend to eat a salad every day either as a side dish or at the end of each meal.
+My husband is Italian and coming from a very Anglo-Saxon background eating salad at the end of a dinner seemed completely off the wall to me.
+But it turns out that eating salad at the end of a meal is actually considered to be good for digestion in both Italian and French cultures.
 Here are some other salad ideas if you are a salad lover like me.

-Pomegranates are what give this Pomegranate Vinaigrette a nice pink colour but let’s face it this fruit is not the easiest to get those seeds out of.
-I have ruined many a shirt trying to get those seeds out have learned a few tricks.
+Pomegranates are what give this Pomegranate Vinaigrette a nice pink color but let’s face it this fruit is not the easiest to get those seeds out of.
+I have ruined many a shirt trying to get those seeds out and have learned a few tricks.

 How To Remove Pomegranate Seeds: